 Our members are supported and actively encouraged to consider bringing solar into their business either by being a registered installer or by becoming Microgeneration Certification Scheme (MCS) accredited.

-Solar Photovoltaic (PV) cells convert light directly into electricity, and have become commonplace on devices such as calculators and watches.
+Solar panel electricity systems, also known as photovoltaics (PV), capture the sun's energy using photovoltaic cells.
+These cells don't need direct sunlight to work – they can still generate some electricity on a cloudy day.
+The cells convert the sunlight into electricity, which can be used to run household appliances and lighting.
 Costs have continued to fall as efficiencies of PV materials have risen, so the technology is becoming more and more cost-effective for generation of energy on buildings.

 PV cells are made from layers of semi-conducting material, usually silicon.
 When light shines on the cell it creates an electric field across the layers.
 The stronger the sunshine, the more electricity is produced.
 Groups of cells are mounted together in panels or modules that can be mounted on your roof.